 Vehicular Access to University Property

-• Responsible Oversight Executive: Vice President for Administration & Finance
+- Responsible Oversight Executive: Executive Vice President for Administration & Finance and Chief Financial Officer

-The purpose of this policy is to control vehicular access on University property in order to protect landscapes and other property from vehicles and other motorized/non-motorized equipment and devices and to promote safety.
+The purpose of this policy is to regulate vehicular access on University property in order to preserve the integrity and value of University landscapes and other exterior assets while promoting public safety through the safe operation of vehicles and other motorized/non-motorized equipment.

 Commercial Vehicles and Equipment – Vehicles or equipment, owned or operated by a commercial entity, on University property in support of University operations.

-Emergency Vehicles - Vehicles belonging to ODU Public Safety, Environmental Health & Safety along with Norfolk Fire and Police vehicles.
+Emergency Vehicles – Vehicles belonging to Old Dominion University Public Safety, Environmental Health & Safety, and other local, state, or federal vehicles of related purpose or intent.

-Grounds Vehicles and Equipment - Owned or operated vehicles and equipment used by the Facilities Management grounds workers or contractors
+Landscape Service Vehicles and Equipment – Owned or operated vehicles and equipment used by the Facilities Management landscape services workers and/or contractors on their behalf.

-Landscapes - Property owned or leased by the University that is not paved and includes turf, flower beds and gardens on University property.
+Landscapes – University property that is not paved and includes turf, flower beds, shorelines, water features, or gardens on University property.

-Pathways/Sidewalks - All outdoor paved, planked, graveled or other routes on University property or contiguous with University property that are not automobile right-of-ways, lots, garages or loading zones.
+Pathways and Sidewalks – Pedestrian elements of the University and adjacent municipal transportation systems to include all outdoor paved, planked, graveled, or other pedestrian routes on University property or contiguous with University property that are not vehicular rights-of-way, lots, garages, or loading zones.

 Pedestrians – Pedestrians include Individuals who are walking as well as those requiring medically-assistive mobility devices, including both motorized and non-motorized wheelchairs.
 The latter are not considered users of personal transport devices.

-Privately Owned Vehicles and Equipment - Vehicles not owned by the University or commercial entities.
+Personally Owned Vehicles (POVs) and Equipment – Vehicles and equipment of any type that are not owned by the University or commercial entities that are used for the primary purpose of providing personal transportation.

 Service Vehicles and Equipment – Primarily University-owned vehicles and equipment (but may include contractor vehicles and equipment) belonging to Facilities Management, Transportation & Parking Services, and Athletics necessary to support the ongoing operations of the University.